UjjwalTomar0808/Design-System-Assignment/README.md

 npm run storybook

-Components
+## Components

 This design system includes the following components:

-Alert: Displays alert messages with different variants (info, success, warning, error).
+- **Alert:** Displays alert messages with different variants (info, success, warning, error).

-Input: A customizable input field with label and error handling.
+- **Input:** A customizable input field with label and error handling.

-Select: A dropdown select component with options and support for disabled states.
+- **Select:** A dropdown select component with options and support for disabled states.

-Toast: A notification component that can display messages temporarily.
+- **Toast:** A notification component that can display messages temporarily.

-Typography: A flexible typography component for various text styles.
+- **Typography:** A flexible typography component for various text styles.

-Scripts
+## Scripts

-The following scripts are available in the package.json:
+The following scripts are available in the `package.json`:

-dev: Starts the Vite development server.
+- `dev`: Starts the Vite development server.

-build: Compiles the TypeScript files and builds the project.
+- `build`: Compiles the TypeScript files and builds the project.

-lint: Runs ESLint to check for code quality issues.
+- `lint`: Runs ESLint to check for code quality issues.

-preview: Previews the production build.
+- `preview`: Previews the production build.

-storybook: Starts the Storybook development server.
+- `storybook`: Starts the Storybook development server.

-build-storybook: Builds the Storybook for production.
+- `build-storybook`: Builds the Storybook for production.

-Configuration
+## Configuration

-Vite Configuration
+### Vite Configuration

-The Vite configuration is located in vite.config.ts.
+The Vite configuration is located in `vite.config.ts`.
 It includes plugins for React and font handling.

-Tailwind CSS Configuration
+### Tailwind CSS Configuration

-The Tailwind CSS configuration is in tailwind.config.js, where you can customize themes and variants.
+The Tailwind CSS configuration is in `tailwind.config.js`, where you can customize themes and variants.

-ESLint and Prettier
+### ESLint and Prettier

 ESLint and Prettier configurations are provided to maintain code quality and formatting.
-You can find them in .eslintrc.cjs and .prettierrc.cjs.
+You can find them in `.eslintrc.cjs` and `.prettierrc.cjs`.

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for details.